-After approval of submitted applications by the FEBS Advanced Courses Committee, the Organizers will receive a Decision Letter together with the Disclaimer and Declarations Forms.
-The two latter documents should be completed and returned to the FEBS Treasury by regular postal mail.
+After approval of submitted applications by the FEBS Advanced Courses Committee, the Organizers will receive a Decision Letter together with the Disclaimer and Declarations Forms (Appendix 1 and 2).
+The two latter documents should be completed and returned to the FEBS Treasury by email to finance@febs.org or by regular postal mail.
 The allocated grant will afterwards be sent to the bank account indicated by the Organizer.
 It should be stressed that the main Organizer is fully responsible for the proper use of the FEBS basic grant and would be responsible for covering any deficit in the case of overspending.
 In the case of a surplus this amount should be returned to the FEBS account by the end of reporting period, proportional to the amount of FEBS' financing.
 Any changes in the approved budget require FEBS approval.